ririyad/dev-env/README.md

 # dev-env
-A single source of configuring development environment for a specific programming languages and frameworks
+Single source of knowledge of configuring development environment for a specific programming languages and frameworks

 ## Why?
 On the way to my Software Development journey, I feel that I am not and I do not want to get too much comfortable with any specific programming language (at least at the time of writing this).